sybrew/the-seo-framework/readme.txt

 		* The shortlink URL is now also outputted on the paginated homepage.
 	* **Administration:**
 		* When previewing a post, you may now be redirected when a custom redirect is entered in the meta.
+		* On various places where we mentioned Twitter, we now mention X. This is done sporadically, perhaps seemingly inconsistent, because we use "Twitter Card tags for X."
 	* The plugin compatibility loader now tests common filenames instead of function, constant, or class' presence.
 	* When activating or deactivating the plugin, only on WordPress 6.4 or later the options will now toggle from autoloading on and off.
 		* It will still toggle on for older versions of WordPress.